 rides the trail.
 October 10, 1998

-There is water at both ends of the trail, and at a
+There is water at the Bloomington end of the

-The trail has extensions into St. George, Web Hill, and to
+The trail has extensions into St. George along I-15, Web

 Picture: Alex shows his biking skills, with the muddy Virgin

 River in the background.
 October 10, 1998